wordofwarning/wordofwarning.org/hab/emergency/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-**Emergency** is our annual platform for live art + contemporary performance, soon to celebrate its 15th birthday…!
+**Emergency** is our annual platform for live art + contemporary performance, featuring at least 20 short pieces of work over a day/evening in Manchester, this year celebrating its 15th birthday…!

 Our fifteenth Emergency takes place on Saturday 4 October 2014 (12noon-11pm) at Manchester's [Z-arts](http://www.z-arts.org/about-us/getting-here).
 To get a feel for it see 2013's [programme](/archive/2013-emergency) + [gallery](/galleries/2013-emergency).